Deco&Design

 Antique furniture

-The most important thing in these cases is that the techniques are used in such a way that the piece looks as authentic as possible.
-Any exaggeration will make the furniture look closer to kitsch than an antique.
+The most important thing in these cases is that techniques are used in such a way that the piece looks as authentic as possible.
+Any exaggeration will make the furniture look closer to kitsch than antique.

 old furniture